Kaffesumpet/Lab_3_Forecasting/Assignment Description.md

 Tasks:

 1. You need to analyse multiple columns of the provided dataset.
-Show scatterplots and correlation matrices of chosen columns.
+   1.1.
+Show scatterplots and
+   1.2.
+Correlation matrices of chosen columns.
+   1.3.
 Explain what you understood.

 2. Use “adfuller” to understand if your data is stationary

 3. Use “auto_arima” to find the best ARIMA model parameters

 4. Forecasting: Train and test CO2 data with 70% training and 30% test.
 You can increase the training size upto 80%.

 5. Plot your forecast with actual values as shown in the below figure.
 Use stepwise approach for better forecast values.

 6. Show MAE value of the test

 7. Discuss your results and provide your reflection

 Presentation: Record a video in which you explain your results and upload it to your YouTube channel.
 Maximum time of recording should be 10 minutes.
 Lab 3 needs to be submitted no later than Jan/10 23.59 in the submission folder on Learn/Assignment/Labs/Lab3.